Camille Fauré

 Camille Fauré (1874–1956) was a French enamel artist best known for his design work for the Limoges porcelain company in Limoges.
 Floral and figurative patterns in richly glazed colours were his signature.

 Early life and training

-His parents were painter Jean Marie Bertrand Fauré (1840 - 1895) and Marie Pinsan (1845 - 1924).
+His parents were the painter Jean Marie Bertrand Fauré (1840 - 1895) and Marie Pinsan (1845 - 1924).
 He was born in Périgueux where he started as an apprentice.